The Plastics Cloud: How a unique collaboration between technology and design thinking is pointing to new ways of reducing plastic waste.

 There is also huge potential to apply new technologies to make that happen- artificial intelligence, machine learning.

 There are, of course, significant hurdles and they are common to any consideration of big data: ownership, privacy, security, commercial sensitivity.

 A possible solution to some or all of those concerns is another idea that is developing rapidly: Data Trusts.
 Frameworks or mechanisms through which data can be pooled fairly and safely for mutual or social benefit.
 Similar initiatives are already being explored in other areas including transport.

 So that has been the journey from individual consumer experiences to concepts that are still evolving.

 This is just a stage, but a significant one.

 I have been involved with the project form the start.
 Researching, filming, advising- but also watching as the ideas have taken shape.
 From that perspective it has been a fascinating process- and one that is now drawing in more and more of the kinds of companies and organisations that can make change happen.

-Daniel Boettcher is a media consultant, producer, and former BBC News Correspondent.
+Article by Daniel Boettcher.
+Daniel is a media consultant, producer, and former BBC News Correspondent.